rcarvalhosilva/CleanSwiftSourceryTemplate/README.md

 extension MyScene: Scene {}
 ```

+Then run sourcery with the following command replacing the paths to your preference:

+`sourcery --sources ./ExampleSourcePath --templates ./Template --output ./GeneratedFilesPath --args module=MyModule`

-when you run sourcery with the this template it will create the following files:
+This example code will create the following files:
 - MySceneInteractor.swift
 - MySceneBusinessLogicSpy.swift
 - MySceneInteractorTests.swift